domi413/DigCod_python_scripts/README.md

 This repository contains a collection of Python scripts designed for use with the TI-Nspire calculator.

 **Note:** You may have to use a TI-nspire CX II, the older version TI-nspire CX may not support python scripts.
+It requires OS 5.20 or greater, the older TI-nspire CX can only be updated up to version ~ 4.5

 ## Usage